 If you’re thinking of investing in property, have you been tempted to sign up to a property investment club?
 You typically get a taster session free, but may then be sold an expensive course.
-Find out what to look for. h
+Find out what to look for.

-Be sceptical about what you’re being offered
+Property investment clubs – be sceptical about what you’re being offered

 It’s important to say that not all property investment clubs work in the same way and some clubs have a number of happy clients.
 However, there are some things that I certainly would watch out for.